-The cohort data set was prepared using Stata software, version 16.1.
-Subsequent analyses were performed with R software, version 4.2.1.
-The Bayesian analyses were done with Stan software, using the rstan package in R.
+The cohort dataset was prepared in Stata v16.1.
+Subsequent analyses were performed with R v4.2.1.
+The Bayesian analyses were done with Stan using the rstan package in R.

-Consenting and Ethical Considerations
+Consenting and ethical considerations

-Both the DO-REAL cohort and the viral load monitoring cohort study in which it is nested were approved by the National Health Research Ethics Committee in Lesotho (no. ID134-2016).
+Both the DO-REAL cohort and the viral load monitoring cohort study in which it is nested were approved by the National Health Research Ethics Committee in Lesotho (ID134-2016).
 DO-REAL was registered with ClinicalTrials.gov on 23 January 2020 (NCT04238767).
 The study was conducted in accordance with the principles of the Declaration of Helsinki, and participants included in this analysis provided informed consent both for DO-REAL and for the further use of their samples.